tylertian123/nffu/docs/deployment.md

 ```

 If you're deploying to a swarm, you should import this file as a secret, modify the compose file to set the secret as "external", and then use `docker stack deploy` to set up NFFU as a stack on the swarm.
 If you want to run it locally,
 you can leave the file named like that and just do a normal `docker-compose up -d`.
-You may need to change additional settings to get it to survive a host reboot.
+You may need to change additional settings to get it to survive a host reboot (such as adding `restart: always` to
+all services in the `docker-compose.yml` file)

 You may also find it prudent to make sure the exposed port for web access is compatible with your network setup, the default is `8083`.
 NFFU isn't setup for HTTPS and was primarily designed to run behind some form of reverse proxy
 for TLS.